The Fuji X Aus Facebook Group

 I regularly get emails from fellow Fuji users in Australia looking to catch up for shoots.
-Whilst I appreciate the emails and I'm happy to catch up, I normally refer them to join a Facebook group called the Fujifilm X Australia Photographers group on Facebook.
+Whilst I appreciate the emails and I'm happy to catch up, I normally refer them to join a Facebook group called the Fuji X Ausgroup on Facebook.
 Contrary to what it may sound like, this isn't because I'm unsociable, I'm always happy to get in contact with local Fuji users.
-The Fujifilm X Australia Photographers group opens the door to a much broader Fujifilm network in Australia.
+The Fuji X Aus group opens the door to a much broader Fujifilm network in Australia.
 The group boasts some incredible photographers, and includes light hearted banter so don't take it too seriously when you arrive.

 Why are these types of communities good?
 There a couple of reasons: